quellus/godot-tutorials/enemy avoider/README.md

 # Enemy Avoider Game
-Tutorial to make a basic 2D character controller and enemies that chase you
+Tutorial to make a basic 2D character controller and enemies that chase you.

+If you want to make a top-down game.
+Whether it’s a survivors-like, shooter, or RPG.
+This tutorial will be a good starting point.
+Well go over controlling your character, spawning enemies that chase your character, and taking damage when an enemy touches you.

 # Setup
 1. Create a new Godot project